enthought/mayavi/docs/source/mayavi/mlab.rst

 :Explicitly-connected sources:
     :func:`line_source`, :func:`triangular_mesh_source`

+All the `mab` source factories are functions that take numpy arrays and return the Mayavi source object that was added to the pipeline.
+However, the implicitely-connected sources require well-shaped arrays as
-The implicitely-connected sources require well-shaped arguments: the data is supposed to lie on a regular, orthogonal, grid of the same shape as the shape of the input array.
+arguments: the data is supposed to lie on a regular, orthogonal, grid of the same shape as the shape of the input array, in other words, the array describes an image, possibly 3 dimensional.

 Modules and filters
 ~~~~~~~~~~~~~~~~~~~~